vesoft-inc/nebula-docs/docs-2.0/nebula-studio/about-studio/st-ug-limitations.md

 ## nGQL statements

-On the **Console** page of Docker-based Studio, all the nGQL syntaxes except these are supported:
+On the **Console** page of Docker-based Studio v2.x, all the nGQL syntaxes except these are supported:

-- `USE <space_name>`: You cannot run such a statement on the **Console** page to select a graph space.
+- `USE <space_name>`: You cannot run such a statement on the **Console** page to choose a graph space.
 As an alternative, you can click a graph space name in the drop-down list of **Current Graph Space**.
 - You cannot use line breaks (\\).
 As an alternative, you can use the Enter key to split a line.

 ## Browser

-We recommend that you use Chrome to get access to Studio.
+We recommend that you use the latest version of Chrome to get access to Studio v2.x.